gvwilson/thirdbit/src/fiction/santas/index.md

 stepping out of the shadows behind Santa Greenwood.

 Finner goggled at her.
-She shrugged.
+She grinned.
 "What?
 You didn't think he came up with this plan all on his own, did you?"

 Finner spread his hands.
 "Why are you both even here?"

-Santa Greenwood glanced at Santa Hood.
+Santa Greenwood looked away uncomfortably.
-"Thought Sensei Tumbly might have made a mistake," she said, not meeting his eyes.
+"Thought Sensei Tumbly might have made a mistake.
-"Figured we should check in on you ourselves."
+Figured we should check in on you ourselves, see how you were and…"
+He shrugged.
+"And whether you wanted to stay here a bit longer or, you know, whether you figured Vidancia might have made a mistake."

 Finner looked up at the sky.
-The moon was half full, or maybe half empty—he didn't know enough to be able to tell the two apart.
+The moon was half full, or maybe half empty: he didn't know enough to be able to tell the two apart.
 He could see a few stars,
 but silvery clouds hid the others.
 A light breeze rustled the leaves on the trees behind the two santas.